charmCityJs/talks/README.md

 ## Topic Request Template

-_Note: the title of the issue should start with "Request: " and then the actual topic request._

-Copy the below template and past it into a [new issue](https://github.com/charmCityJs/talks/issues/new)
+_Note: the title of the issue should start with "Request: " and then the actual topic request.
+Copy the below template and paste it into a [new issue](https://github.com/charmCityJs/talks/issues/new)_

 **Your name:** Dale Doback